percona/pbm-docs/docs/usage/pitr-tutorial.md

 For timestamp `2021-08-06T08:10:10`, the backup snapshot `2021-08-06T08:02:44Z [restore_to_time: 2021-08-06T08:03:09]` is used as the base for the restore as it is the most recent one.

-If you [select a backup snapshot for the restore with the `–base-snapshot` option](#selecting-a-backup-snapshot-for-the-restore), the timestamp for the restore must also be later than the selected backup.
+If you [select a backup snapshot for the restore with the `–-base-snapshot` option](#select-a-backup-snapshot-for-the-restore), the timestamp for the restore must also be later than the selected backup.

 !!! admonition "See also"